mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/mgmt-cluster-apps/index.md

 ---
 This section details requirements for management cluster-specific applications.
 For the list of all available platform applications, see [Platform Application Configuration Requirements](../../workspaces/applications/platform-applications/platform-application-requirements/).

-This table describes the workspace platform applications specific to the management cluster, minimum resource requirements, and minimum persistent storage requirements.
+This table only describes the workspace platform applications specific to the management cluster, minimum resource requirements, and minimum persistent storage requirements.
+For the list of all platform applications, see [Workspace Platform Application Configuration Requirements](../../../../workspaces/applications/platform-applications/platform-application-requirements).

 | Name                          | Minimum Resources Suggested     | Minimum Persistent Storage Required | Deployed by Default |
 | ----------------------------- | ------------------------------- | ----------------------------------- | ------------------- |